apereo/cas/cas-server-documentation/installation/Ticket-Registry-Replication-Encryption.md

 # Secret key to use when encrypting tickets in a distributed ticket registry.
 # ticket.encryption.secretkey=C@$W3bSecretKey!

-# Seed to use when encrypting tickets in a distributed ticket registry.
-# ticket.encryption.seed=S!ngl3$ign0n4W3b

 # Secret key to use when signing tickets in a distributed ticket registry.
 # By default, must be a octet string of size 512.